hailo-ai/hailo-rpi5-examples/README.md

 Additional documentation and [tutorials](https://hailo.ai/developer-zone/documentation/dataflow-compiler/latest/?sp_referrer=tutorials/tutorials.html) can be found in the [Hailo Developer Zone Documentation](https://hailo.ai/developer-zone/documentation/).
 For a full end-to-end training and deployment example, see the [Retraining Example](doc/retraining-example.md).
 The detection basic pipeline example includes support for retrained models.
 For more information, see [Using Retrained Models](doc/basic-pipelines.md#using-retrained-models).

-### Hailo Apps Infra
-The Hailo Apps Infra repository containes the infrastructure of hailo applications and pipelines.
-You can find it here  see the [Hailo Apps Infra](https://github.com/giladnah/hailo-apps-infra).

 ## Contributing